equinor/appsec-owasptop10wrkshp/a06/README.md

 - `Vulnerable Library` -
 Inform the shop about a vulnerable library it is using.
 Mention the exact library name and version in your comment.
-- `Arbitrary File Write` -
-Overwrite the Legal Information file.
-This challenge is not available on Docker

 ## Primary defenses